GuusVink/ontouml-java-generation/TestCodeGeneration/readme.md

 Furthermore, the ANT task provides a `clear-source-files` targets that can be used to remove the generated code, which is used by the automated validation process that generates code for multiple projects.

+## Code for manual validation

+[code-for-manual-validtion](code-for-manual-validation) contains the Java code that was generated with the goal to manually validate the transformation.
+The process of this manual validation is described in the related master's thesis.